TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

            conn.send_bytes(array('i', [42, 1729]))

-The following code connects to the server and receives some data from the server::
+The following code connects to the server and receives some data kutoka the server::

-   from multiprocessing.connection import Client from array import array
+   kutoka multiprocessing.connection agiza Client kutoka array agiza array

    address = ('localhost', 6000)